In this article:

 Tax implications of an 83(b) election

-The tax implications of an 83(b) vary by the type of equity you hold.
+The tax implications of an 83(b) election vary by the type of equity you hold.

 ISOs and NSOs

 With these two types of stock options, you’ll file an 83(b) election if you decide to exercise your options early, before they’re fully vested.
-When you do, you’re basically accelerating the spread between the strike price of your options and their fair market value (FMV)—so that you’re not paying taxes on any potential rise in that spread as your shares continue to vest over time.
+When you do, you’re basically accelerating the spread between the strike price of your options and their FMV.
+That means you’re not paying taxes on any potential rise in that spread as your shares continue to vest over time.
 If you don’t file the election, though, it’s as if your early exercise never happened.

 If you have incentive stock options (ISOs) when you file an 83(b) election, the spread between the FMV and your exercise price is included as income for the alternative minimum tax (AMT).
-Without an 83(b), you may have to pay AMT on the spread between the strike price and the fair market value (FMV) as you continue to vest—instead of the spread at early exercise.
+Without an 83(b), you may have to pay AMT on the spread between the strike price and the FMV as you continue to vest — instead of the spread at early exercise.
 This could potentially trigger the AMT or lead to a higher AMT.

-If you have non-qualified stock options (NSOs), that same spread is income for ordinary income tax.
+If you have non-qualified stock options (NSOs), that same spread is income for ordinary income tax purposes.
 Failing to file 83(b) election will mean that you’ll be subject to a higher income tax rate if the FMV increases as your options vest.

 Without an 83(b) election, the spread between the FMV at vest less your purchase price would be subject to ordinary income tax.